rust-lang/rust-project-goals/src/2024h2/Contracts-and-invariants.md

 ### 6. Embrace tool diversity

-Different static verification systems require or support differing levels of expresiveness.
+Different static verification systems require or support differing levels of expressiveness.
 And the same is true for dynamic validation tools!
 (E.g. consider injecting assertions into code via `rustc`, vs interpreters like `miri` or binary instrumentation via `valgrind`).

 An ideal contract system needs to deal with this diversity in some manner.
 For example, we may need to allow third-party tools to swap in different contracts (and then also have to meet some added proof obligation to justify the swap).